 Because X=2,000 is lower than Ancillary Service reserve requirements, when ORDC reserves fall below 2,000 MW it’s too late to send signals to resources and consumers.

-Current mechanism introduces the potential for lack of consistency and convergence in DAM outcomes compared to RTM.
-Differentiation of value of different ancillary reserves is needed.
+Current mechanism introduces the potential for lack of consistency and convergence in the Day Ahead Market outcomes compared to the Real-Time Market.
+Value differentiation of ancillary reserves is needed.

 Stakeholder Proposals for Improvement